 Pro-Vice-Chancellors

 Five Pro-Vice-Chancellors are appointed to support the Vice-Chancellor.
 The Vice-Chancellor and the University Council determine their responsibilities.
 These responsibilities currently include planning and resources, research and education.
-The office of Pro-Vice-Chancellor is limited to six years.
+The office of Pro-Vice-Chancellor is limited to 6 years.

 The Registrary